aphyr/interval-metrics/README.md

 accurate, in experiments, to at least three sigfigs.

-With four threads updating, and one thread taking a snapshot every n seconds, my laptop can push roughly 15 million updates per second to a single rate object, saturating 99% of four cores.
+With four threads updating, and one thread taking a snapshot every n seconds, my laptop can push between 10 to 18 million updates per second to a single rate+latency, reservoir, or rate object, saturating 99% of four cores.

-The same workload applied to a default-sized uniform-reservoir can push ~8.5 million updates per second, again with 99-100% CPU use.

 ## License